 Series T Preferred Stock.
 On March 6, 2009, pursuant to the Capital Purchase Program, we issued to the U.S. Treasury 100,000 shares of Series T Preferred Stock having a liquidation amount per share equal to \$1,000 for a total price of \$100 million.
 The Series T Preferred Stock has preferential dividend and liquidation rights over our common stock.
 The Series T Preferred Stock pays cumulative dividends at a rate of 5% per year for the first five years and thereafter at a rate of 9% per year.
 The Series T Preferred Stock is non-voting, except in limited circumstances.
 Prior to March 6, 2012, unless we have redeemed all of the Series T Preferred Stock or the U.S. Treasury has transferred all of the Series T Preferred Stock to third parties, the consent of the U.S. Treasury will be required for us to, among other things, repurchase or otherwise acquire any of our shares of common stock or trust preferred securities, subject to certain limited exceptions.
-In addition, so long as any shares of our Series T Preferred Stock are outstanding, we may not repurchase or otherwise acquire any of our outstanding Series T Preferred Stock.
-The terms of the Series T Preferred Stock provide that we may not redeem the Series T Preferred Stock at any time, without penalty or the need to raise additional capital, subject to the U.S. Treasury's consultation with the Federal Reserve Board.
+In addition, so long as any shares of our Series T Preferred Stock are outstanding, we may not repurchase or otherwise acquire any of our outstanding common stock unless we are current in our dividend payments on our outstanding Series T Preferred Stock.
+The terms of the Series T Preferred Stock provide that we may not redeem the Series T Preferred Stock without regulatory approval.
+The U.S. Treasury has indicated that we are permitted to redeem the shares of Series T Preferred Stock at any time, without penalty or the need to raise additional capital, subject to the U.S. Treasury's consultation with the Federal Reserve Board.